 Berenjena: Fruit or Vegetable?

-While most of the world regard the eggplant as a vegetable, it is actually a fruit by definition.
+While most of the world regards the eggplant as a vegetable, it is actually a fruit by definition.
 To be more exact, it is a type of berry!

 The History of Berenjena

-According to the fact sheet of the United States Department of Agriculture (USDA) and the Department of Public Instruction in Wisconsin, Asia is probably where the berenjena originated, with India growing eggplants some 4,000 years ago and the Republic of China planting the same crop as early as 600 BC.
+According to the fact sheet of the United States Department of Agriculture (USDA) and the Department of Public Instruction in Wisconsin, Asia is probably where the berenjena originated.
+India grew eggplants some 4,000 years ago, and the Republic of China planting the same crop as early as 600 BC.

 The aforementioned National Geographic publication supports this claim by tracing back the history of berenjena to that of Indian plant origins.

 In fact, ancient Sanskrit, Bengali, and Hindustani languages have many names for the eggplant.